-- Roll the log of dough so the seam is on the bottom, and ring the two ends together to form a ring.
+- Roll the log of dough so the seam is on the bottom, and bring the two ends together to form a ring.
 Pinch the ends together firmly all the way around so they hold together.

 - Place on a parchment- or Silpat-lined baking pan, spray with pan spray and cover with plastic wrap.

 - Repeat with the other portion of dough and the rest of the cream cheese mixture.
 And the pecan.

 - Repeat the boiling water trick in the microwave for one cake.